NFL Week 1 injury updates on Cooper Kupp, Mark Andrews, Terron Armstead

 Injury: Knee

-Lattimore is back after tweaking his knee in joint practices against the Chargers during the preseason.
-He fully participated in the last two practices.
-That's a big relief for the Saints, as Lattimore is their best outside corner and didn't play for more than half of the 2022 season due to injury.
+Lattimore is back after tweaking a knee in joint practices against the Chargers during the preseason.
+He fully participated in the past two practices.
+That's a big relief for the Saints, as Lattimore is their best outside corner and didn't play for more than half of the 2022 season because of injury.

 -- Katherine Terrell